kevit-bijal-bambhava/VehicleRegistrationApp/README.md

-## Context: Create a web application for Vehicle Registration using .net core & Web API  which contains the following features.
+## Context: Web application for Vehicle Registration using .net core & Web API  which contains the following features.

 * Sign Up For New User For Vehicle Registration Application.
 * Login Feature For User.